vioanl/Speech-Emotion-Recognition-through-machine-learning-and-signal-processing/README.md

 recognition.
 The databases that are used for the training and the evaluation of the models are: the Ryerson Audio-Visual Database of Emotional Speech and Song or RAVDESS, the Interactive Emotional Dyadic Motion Capture or IEMOCAP and a combination of them.
-Convolutional neural networks are chosen as the classification method.
+Convolutional neural networks (1D and 2D) are chosen as the classification method.
 From the evaluation of the models, it’s clear that the results are comparable with the state of the art.